couchbaselabs/docs-ng/contents/_ruby/content.markdown

 operation occurs on the server and is provided at the protocol level.
 This simplifies what would otherwise be a two-stage get and set operation.

- * **API Call** — `increment(key [, offset ] [, ruby-incr-decr-options ])`
+**Signature**  `object.increment(key [, offset ] [, ruby-incr-decr-options ])`

- * **Asynchronous** — no
+**Asynchronous** no

- * **Description** — Increment the value of an existing numeric key.
+**Description** Increment the value of an existing numeric key.
 Couchbase Server stores numbers as unsigned numbers, therefore if you try to increment an existing negative number, it will cause an integer overflow and return a non-logical numeric result.
 If a key does not exist, this method will initialize it with the zero or a specified value.

- * **Returns** — `fixnum` ( Value for a given key.
+**Returns**  `fixnum` ( Value for a given key.
 A fixed number )

- * **Arguments** —
+**Arguments**

- * **string key** — Document ID used to identify the value
+**string key** Document ID used to identify the value

- * **offset** — Integer offset value to increment/decrement (default 1)
+**offset** Integer offset value to increment/decrement (default 1)

- * **hash ruby-incr-decr-options** — Hash of options containing key/value pairs
+**hash ruby-incr-decr-options** Hash of options containing key/value pairs

- * — **Structure definition:**
+**Structure definition:**

- * — `:create` (boolean) — :create —
+`:create` (boolean) :create

- * — Default is false.
+Default is false.
 If set to true, it will initialize the key with zero value and zero flags (use :initial option to set another initial value).
 Note: this will not increment or decrement the missing value once it is initialized.

- * — `:initial` (fixnum) — :create —
+`:initial` (fixnum) :create

- * — Default is 0.
+Default is 0.
 Can be an integer (up to 64 bits) for missing key initialization.
 This option automatically implies the :create option is true, regardless of the setting.

- * — `:ttl` (int) — :ttl (Expiration) —
+`:ttl` (int) :ttl (Expiration)

- * — Time for document to exist in server before it is automatically destroyed.
+Time for document to exist in server before it is automatically destroyed.
 This option symbol is :ttl and the value can be any number representing seconds.

- * — `:extended` (boolean) — :extended —
+`:extended` (boolean) :extended

- * — Default is false.
+Default is false.
 If set to true, the operation will return an array, \[value, cas\], otherwise it returns just the value.

 The first form of the `incr` method accepts the keyname and offset (increment) value to be used when increasing the server-side integer.
 For example, to